xiaocanli/stochastic-parker/README.md

-Stochastic integration of Parker's transport equation
+Solving Parker's transport equation using stochastic method
 ================

-This is a code to solve Parker's cosmic ray transport equation using the stochastic integration method.
+This is a code to solve Parker's cosmic ray transport equation using the stochastic method.

 ##License